AllenHeartcore/ECE411_UIUC23fa/mp4/doc/buglog.md

 * **HIGH SEVERITY : FATAL BUG**
 * When instruction does NOT need either of (rs_1, rs_2, rd), corresponding register value MUST be set to 0.
 * Previous buggy method : masking monitor (stupid method, not going to work)
 * Correct methodology : setting reg value to 0.
-This is because dependency and R1 R2 IR-EX reg update is value-dependent.
+This is because forwarding mux select and R1 R2 IR-EX reg update is value-dependent(it doesn't care if the instr. uses it, it just checks the value of rs1_addr, rs2_addr, and rd_addr).
 Let's say you have an instr. st which doesn't require wb (rd is don't care), you don't want it to be a specific value (like 0x03, if your instruction accidentally has those bits in it).
 Otherwise you might create dependencies.

 ### BUG 0006 : R1 R2 ID-EX REG value load condition